osoriojuan/stock-market-api-service/README.md

 You must also include an authorization of type bearer token with the token resulting from the `/api/auth/signin` service.

-The expected answer is the following
+The expected answer is the following:
+`status 200`
 ```json
 {
   "openPrice": 138.06,